 Employment income deduction

-The following amount shall be deducted from the amount of gross income in the current year to work out the adjusted gross income for salary or wage earners.
+The following amount shall be deducted (up to KRW 20 million) from the amount of gross income in the current year to work out the adjusted gross income for salary or wage earners.

 |Amount of gross income (KRW thousands)